taogen-docs/resources-of-learning/directions/c-resources.md

 Modern C

 - Modern C for Absolute Beginners: A Friendly Introduction to the C Programming Language (2021) by Slobodan Dmitrović
+- Modern C: Covers the C23 standard (3rd, 2025) by Jens Gustedt

 ### Advanced